Judging Neo-PaganismDr. Erwin W. Lutzer | February 3, 2002

 My topic today is judging Neo-Paganism.
 When does fantasy become reality?
 Would you bow with me one more time in prayer?

-Father, I ask in the name of Jesus that You will give ears to all who hear.
-I pray that You might grant me wisdom as we speak about the occult.
+Father, I ask in the name of Jesus that you will give ears to all who hear.
+I pray that you might grant me wisdom as we speak about the occult.
 I pray that people shall be delivered from it, and from its snares.
-And I pray that You shall grant, oh God, a revelation of Your power that would remind us that You are stronger than our enemy, but oh how he seeks to destroy us.
+And I pray that you shall grant, O God, a revelation of your power that would remind us that you are stronger than our enemy, but oh how he seeks to destroy us.
 Help us, Father.
-We bind ourselves to You today and to Your promises in Jesus’ name, Amen.
+We bind ourselves to you today and to your promises in Jesus’ name, Amen.

 Let me give you a second reason.
 It’s because many Christians think that if the devil does show up they would know it.
 As long as things don’t get bounced around the room and glasses break, and as long as the levitation isn’t successful, Satan did not show up, they think.
 They don’t realize that he uses lures, and he wants to be hidden as long as he possibly can be.
 And many people who are in contact with the devil simply do not know it.